 Minimum Credit Score for a VA Loan

 Generally speaking, the VA does not have a minimum credit score.
-However you’re not getting a loan through the VA, so it’s the lenders that will set your minimum.
+However, you’re not getting a loan through the VA, so it’s the lenders that will set your minimum.
 That minimum is somewhere around 620, but this will vary from lender to lender.
-This doesn’t mean if you have a 610 you won’t get the loan, it just means your chances aren’t as high.
-If you’ve been paying your bills on time for the past 12 months, you’re showing your lenders even with a bad credit score you have the ability to pay your mortgage monthly.
+This doesn’t mean if you have a 610, you won’t get the loan; it just means your chances aren’t as high.
+If you’ve been paying your bills on time for the past 12 months, you’re showing your lenders even with a bad credit score; you have the ability to pay your mortgage monthly.

 Debt to Income Ratio

 Lenders don’t just look at your credit score—though it is important—they also look at your debt to income ratio (DTI) and include all your current bills along with your potential new mortgage payment.
-Lenders want to see you have money flowing in even after your bills are paid, so the amount of income you have is important as well.
-Meaning, having a less than stellar credit score isn’t the end-all-be-all, there’s still hope.
-Even if you have a history of bankruptcy you can get a VA loan.
+Lenders want to see you have money flowing in even after your bills are paid, so the amount of income you have is also important.
+Meaning, having a less than stellar credit score isn’t the end-all-be-all; there’s still hope.
+Even if you have a history of bankruptcy, you can get a VA loan.
 You’ll just have to work on a few things and meet your lender’s standards.
 Because of this, make sure you speak with a local lender who’s well versed in the VA process.
 Of course, make sure you do your own research as well.
 I’ve definitely experienced loan representatives that don’t know about some of the basic details of the VA loan process, which makes you wonder what else they might be missing—like the VA funding fee exemption for qualifying veterans—costing you extra money.

 VA Funding Fee